gcharot/ceph-lazy/README.md

 chmod u+x /usr/local/sbin/ceph-lazy
 ```

-If you want bash completion you can copy the completion config file.
+If you want to enable bash completion you can copy the completion config file.
 ```
-cp bash_completion.d/ceph-lazy /etc/bash_completion.d/
+cp ceph-lazy/bash_completion.d/ceph-lazy /etc/bash_completion.d/
 ```

 ## HOW TO USE

-Simply execute the script with no parameter or use the -h option to get the list of options and commands.
+Simply execute ceph-lazy with no parameter or use the -h option to get the list of options and commands.
 Using -d as first parameter enable verbose mode (printed on stderr).
 General syntax usage is :

 ```
 Usage : ceph-lazy [-d | -h] [command] [parameters]